cruxppc/cruxppc-ng-3.5/browswers.md

 Dillo is another easy to build and fairy lightweight browser.
 It seems to function ok but haven't tried it much.
 A port to build it can be found under experimental.

+## seamonkey

+Seamonkey seems to function (sluggish but works) but haven't tried it much.
+A port to build it can be found under experimental.
+Seamonkey build is multiple hours (best done overnight).

+## Arcticfox

+Not able to build it yet.
+The prebuilt powerpc deb binary can be downloaded, unpacked and installed by hand.
+It seems to run without problem but directly installing binaries built on one system onto another different system which has a different toolset is not a good practice and I don't recommend doing it.

 ## midori